upstream-se/guidebook-draft/docs/foundations/discipline/context.md

 What is governable is:

 - the explicit articulation of contextual assumptions,
-- the declared interpretation of contextual conditions,
+- the declared interpretation of contextual conditions, and
-- and the stated relationship between those conditions and system commitments.
+- the stated relationship between those conditions and system commitments.

 When contextual assumptions remain implicit, commitments lack traceable justification.
 When contextual conditions shift without reconsideration of commitments, coherence erodes.

 Upstream governance therefore requires that:

 - contextual conditions relevant to commitments be articulated,
-- assumptions be inspectable,
+- assumptions be inspectable, and
-- and their linkage to intent be explicit.
+- their linkage to intent be explicit.

 ## Context across time

 Context is not static.
 Organizational structures evolve.
 Regulations change.
 Technologies become obsolete.
 Markets shift.
 Partnerships dissolve.
+Providers change.

 Because context changes, commitments must be revisitable.